parthsharma1410/food-website-frontend/README.md

+# Bon-Appetit

+Frontend for a hypothetical cafe's website.
+Made using reactjs (with react routers) , and animate.css.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).